vmware-archive/react-starter/README.md

 Testing the results of rendering is made easier with [jasmine_dom_matchers](https://github.com/charleshansen/jasmine_dom_matchers), this is where `toHaveText` is defined.

+We have also provided some custom matchers with [pivotal-js-jasmine-matchers](https://github.com/pivotal-cf/pivotal-js/tree/master/packages/pivotal-js-jasmine-matchers).

 #### Factories

 React starter sets up Factories using [Rosie](https://github.com/rosiejs/rosie).